Surbhi2300/Netflix-Tableau-Dashboard/README.md

 ## Key Insights

-- Movies account for over 68% of Netflix titles.
+- Movies account for 68.42% of Netflix titles.
-- TV-14 is the most common rating.
+- TV-14 is the most common content rating.
-- The United States has the largest Netflix catalog.
+- The United States has the highest number of titles.
-- Documentaries are among the most common genres.
+- Documentaries are among the most frequent genres.